-If Santiago and Rosa did decide to cut their losses and leave, their departure would leave the building’s second and third floors open to another practice known as “frankensteining,” which Goldin and her allies also oppose in the strongest of terms.
+If Santiago and Rosa did decide to cut their losses and leave, their departure would leave the building’s second and third floors open to another practice known as “Frankensteining,” which Goldin and her allies also oppose in the strongest of terms.

-Frankensteining is the process of merging two adjacent apartments to make one larger unit.
-It is usually preceded by the warehousing of one or both the apartments.
-According to current property law, the super apartment is considered a new apartment entirely, which means it may now shed the onus of rent-stabilization, letting the landlord list the space at whatever price they like.
+Frankensteining is the process of merging two adjacent apartments to make one larger unit; it is usually preceded by the warehousing of one or both the apartments.
+According to current property law, the resultant “super apartment” is considered a new apartment entirely, which means it may now shed the onus of rent-stabilization, letting the landlord list the space at whatever price they like.

-The two strategies, implemented chiefly to skirt tenant-shielding laws like New York’s recent Housing Stability And Tenant Protection Act or HSTP, were in the crosshairs during the town hall meeting held last week by Assemblymember Rosenthal.
-Rosenthal had backed HSTP and is likewise currently involved in a bill being drafted to weld shut the gaps in her last law.
+The two strategies, implemented chiefly to skirt tenant-shielding laws like New York’s recent Housing Stability And Tenant Protection Act or HSTP, were in the crosshairs during the town hall meeting held last week by Assembly member Rosenthal.
+Rosenthal had backed HSTP and is likewise involved in a bill being drafted to weld shut the gaps in her last law.